ARCHIXEntertainment/archixentertainment.github.io/README.md

-The website will be done in 2025 or this november.
+The website will be done in 2025.